 The Vigilante Quartet

-Some found gold, and learned that breaking it out of the rock in a frigid creek could break a man.
+Some found gold, and learned that breaking it out of the rock in a frigid creed could break a man.

-Their preferred tool for getting rich was the revolver or the long gun.
+Not everyone would swing a pick or a sledge hammer to break the native granite.
+Their preferred tool for getting rich was the revolver or the shotgun.

-The Vigilante Quartet is the sweeping series of four linked historical novels that tell how honest men confronted armed robbers and murderers and made the region safe for others to work toward the future they sought.
+How the Vigilantes came to be, and how they defeated the gang of outlaws that came to be known as the Plummer Gang, I've told in a sweeping series of four historical novels that tell how honest men confronted armed robbers and murderers and made the region safe for others to work toward the future they sought.

 Learn more about the books and how to purchase them here.